 1. Anyone displaying symptoms of COVID-19, or who shares a household with any individual displaying symptoms, must not go fishing on Club waters and should continue to follow government advice on isolation.

-2. Social distancing will be undertaken at all times and a minimum of two metres will be observed between all people on Club waters (except for people in the same household, parents of juniors/minors, who are not from the same isolation household and carers for the less able as a ‘bubble’).
+2. As the proportion of our members in vulnerable categories is high, social distancing will be undertaken at all times and a minimum of two metres will be observed between all people on Club waters (except for people in the same household, parents of juniors/minors, who are not from the same isolation household and carers for the less able as a ‘bubble’).
 Please be sensitive to, and avoid conflicts with, non-fishing members of the public where there is public access (do not spread tackle out as you might do in normal times).

-7. Portable WC’s are available for use and are being regularly cleaned.
-However, this must be entirely at the risk of the user.
+5. Portable WC’s are available for use and are being regularly cleaned.
+However, their use must be entirely at the risk of the user.
 Please ensure and practice best hygiene using your own materials.

-9. Take all litter home.
-[This existing Club rule is repeated as it is totally inappropriate to leave any litter that then may involve others in having to remove it – a recent incident has resulted in a lifetime ban from the Club for a person caught leaving litter].
+6. Take all litter home.
+[This existing Club rule is repeated as it is totally inappropriate to leave any litter that then may involve others in having to remove it.
+Such behaviour is likely to result in a lifetime ban from the Club].

-12. All members carrying out routine maintenance or other work will apply the same rules in so far as hygiene and social distancing is concerned and in addition to any particular issues arising from any risk assessment for the relevant work.
+9. All members carrying out routine maintenance or other work will apply the same rules in so far as hygiene and social distancing is concerned and in addition to any particular issues arising from any risk assessment for the relevant work.
 Follow advice for opening and locking containers and the buildings at Trout waters that is expressed at 3 above: use best hygiene practice and carry appropriate equipment and materials [examples are anti-viral hand foam, hand gel, –use these after touching hard surfaces in common use].
 Wipe down hand tools etc. with an anti-bacterial spray.
-When working on a particular activity no more than six individuals shall gather together in any one place; use common sense in this respect – Three persons working on one side of a lake and four on another is not going to be interpreted as more than six people meeting together.
+When working on a particular activity avoid crowding together.

-14. There will be no access to the fishing Lodge at Rawlsbury and the Hut at Winterborne Zelston except for storage (see 11 above).
-All trout ticket returns are to be made by email to the Game Secretary.
+11. There is now access to the fishing lodge at Rawlsbury and the Hut at Winterborne Zelston, but please ventilate by leaving the doors open when in use.
+Please sign in at the Farmyard for Rawlsbury.
+However, all trout ticket returns are to be made by email to the Game Secretary.
 Do not use paper returns in the boxes.